DaleOrders/AWS-Study-Notes/README.md

 #### 1.12.6.5.
 Gateway Load Balancer

-Some applications use a third party security device checking traffic into and out of the application.
+Some applications use a third party security device checking traffic (represented as a shield in the image below) into and out of the application.
 Can present a problem as an appplication may have to scale and the instance and security device are tightly coupled (tied) together.

 <p>
     <img src="images\a2bb4cbf4d6037caf55aa80cf738529eab7e32243e46ef6f95f4bd54c8f0d026.png" />